Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 Some basic error checking is done before writing, but I suggest you be very certain of all entries before you save changes to the GPU.

-## Updating the pci.id decode file
+## Updating the PCI ID decode file
 Starting in v2.7.0, the system PCI ID file is used, making the *amdgpu-pciid* command obsolete.
 It will be removed in the next major release.